 Before game day

 After you purchase your tickets, there are other things to consider before you arrive at the game.
 First, make sure you have the correct ticket method to get in the door.
 Some websites require you to download an app to present an electronic ticket on your smartphone.
 If your confirmation email says this, a printed out receipt or paper ticket won’t work.
 Other venues may require you print a paper ticket, so it’s important to make sure you’ve done what’s required before you head to the game.
 Either way, the ticket purchase confirmation email will give you the information you need.

 You should also look up information about security at the stadium you’re going to.
 Some have metal detectors and don’t allow anything inside that could be used as a weapon.
 Others don’t have such stringent rules.
 Either way, knowing ahead of time will make it easier when you arrive.
 This information most likely won’t be available on the ticket website, so you need to do the research separately.

 One last thing to keep in mind is parking.
 For events at large stadiums, it will most likely be easiest to purchase a parking pass online alongside your ticket.
 That way, you’re guaranteed a spot.
 Depending on the location, there may be other parking options, though they could be expensive and not secure.
-If you’re in an unfamiliar city, it’s not the safest option to simply pay a stranger $20 to park in their driveway.
+Most sites will sell ticket packages including parking, so if you're after this keep an eye out and you might get lucky.